India attracts highest-ever FDI inflow in pandemic year FY21

-New Delhi, May 24 (IANS) Beating the pandemic blues, India attracted the highest level of foreign direct investment (FDI) in financial year 2020-21, even surpassing the previous year's numbers by a healthy 10 per cent, an official statement said on Monday.
+New Delhi: Beating the pandemic blues, India attracted the highest level of foreign direct investment (FDI) in financial year 2020-21, even surpassing the previous year's numbers by a healthy 10 per cent, an official statement said on Monday.

 The country attracted total FDI inflow of $81.72 billion in FY21, 10 per cent higher as compared to the last financial year 2019-20 at $74.39 billion, it said.